-In addition to his research, Thomas works as a consultant in the Canadian space sector, mentors students looking to get involved in the space engineering sector, and serves as a volunteer for Engineers of Tomorrow.
-At Queen’s University he advises the Satellite Project on the Queen’s Space Engineering Team and facilitates an introductory workshop to satellite engineering known as “Space School” for undergraduate students.
-Thomas is a licensed Professional Engineer in the province of Ontario.
+In addition to his research, Thomas works as a consultant in the Canadian space sector, mentors students looking to get involved in the space engineering sector, and volunteers on the advisory board for the Engineers in Residence program.
+At Queen’s University he supports the CubeSat project with the Queen’s Space Engineering Team and helps facilitate a year-long workshop known as “Space School” for keen students looking to augment their degrees with space systems engineering.

-Kingston, ON K7L 3N6
+69 Union Street West, Queen’s University, Kingston, ON K7L 3N6 Canada

 Queen’s University – Teaching Assistant

-Select Conference Papers
+Refereed Conference Papers

-C. C. Grant, T. M. C. Sears, J. Gibson, N. Kerr, D. Sinclair.
+C. C. Grant, T. M. C. Sears, J. Gibson, N. Kerr, and D. Sinclair.
 Quantity and Quality: Scaling Small Business for Large Constellations.
 Proceedings of the AIAA/USU Conference on Small Satellites, Logan, Utah, August 2019.